Foggalong/edinburgh-math-latex/Further-Suggestions.md

 - Use `\pagenumbering{roman}` and `\pagenumbering{arabic}` to get different page numbers for the front matter.

-- Use `\listoftables” and `\listoffigures` to create a reference of all table and figure environments.
+- Use `\listoftables` and `\listoffigures` to create a reference of all table and figure environments.

 - Use the `ccaption` package to customise the way that captions under figures and tables appear (e.g. if you prefer a sans-serif font).